home-battles/previous_tabs/README.md

 # Previous Tabs - Chrome Extension

-A Chrome extension that allows you to navigate to previously opened tabs by clicking a button.
-Click multiple times quickly to go further back in your tab history.
+A Chrome extension that displays all your previously opened tabs in a visual list.
+Quick access via keyboard shortcut or extension button.

 ## Features

+- **Visual Tab List**: See all your previously opened tabs in an organized, clickable list
-- **Keyboard Shortcut**: Press `Alt+W` to go back to previous tabs - press multiple times for further back
+- **Keyboard Shortcut**: Press `Alt+W` to instantly open the tabs list
-- **Simple Navigation**: Click the extension button to go back to your previous tab
+- **Quick Access**: Click the extension icon to view all previous tabs
-- **Multi-Level History**: Click multiple times within 1 second to go back multiple tabs
-- **Visual Feedback**: See how many tabs back you're going (in popup UI)
+- **Tab Information**: View tab titles, URLs, and favicons
+- **Current Tab Indicator**: Easily identify which tab you're currently on
 - **Automatic History Tracking**: Keeps track of up to 100 recently activated tabs
-- **Clean UI**: Simple, intuitive interface
+- **Clean UI**: Modern, intuitive interface

 ## How to Use

 ### Using Keyboard Shortcut (Recommended)

-1. Press `Alt+W` to go back to your previous tab
+1. Press `Alt+W` to open the previous tabs list
-2. Press `Alt+W` multiple times quickly (within 1 second) to go further back:
-   - Press once: Go back 1 tab
-   - Press twice quickly: Go back 2 tabs
-   - Press three times quickly: Go back 3 tabs
-   - And so on...
+2. Browse through all your previously opened tabs
+3. Click on any tab to switch to it
+4. Press `Esc` to close the list

-### Using Popup Button
+### Using Extension Icon

 1. Click the "Previous Tabs" extension icon in your Chrome toolbar
-2. Click the "Go to Previous Tab" button to switch to your last tab
+2. Click "Show All Previous Tabs" button
-3. To go back multiple tabs:
-   - Click the button multiple times quickly (within 1 second)
-   - Each click adds one more tab to go back
-   - After 1 second, it will navigate to the nth previously opened tab
+3. Browse and click on any tab to switch to it

 ## Installation